 - 1. Meet and Confer.
 For an MSJ to be timely filed, the moving party must arrange for an in-person meeting or videoconference to take place no later than sixty (60) days before the motion hearing cutoff set forth in the case management order.
 The parties shall thoroughly discuss each issue to be raised and the law and evidence relevant to that issue.
 A thorough discussion serves a critical function by often narrowing the issues to be adjudicated and allowing the parties to squarely and fully address the actual issues requiring resolution. - 2.
 Joint Brief Required.
-The parties shall work cooperatively to submit a single joint brief for all MSJs brought by all moving parties.
+The parties shall work cooperatively to submit a single joint brief, that is including moving and opposition papers, for any MSJ brought by any moving party(ies).
 If multiple parties are moving for summary judgment, the parties should designate only one party as "the moving party" for purposes of the briefing schedule.
 The Court expects the parties to work together professionally and agree on which party should be designated the moving party.
 If the parties are unable to agree, the defendant(s) shall be deemed the moving party.
-The parties may agree to modify the pre-filing deadlines in the briefing schedule without leave of Court only if(1) all parties agree to the modifications and (2) the MSJ is timely filed under the case management order. - 3.
+The parties may agree to modify the pre-filing deadlines in the briefing schedule without leave of Court only if: (1) all parties agree to the modifications; and (2) the MSJ is timely filed under the case management order. - 3.
 Multiple Joint Motions are Highly Disfavored.
-No more than one joint motion may be filed under Federal Rule of Civil Procedure 56 without leave of court, regardless of whether such motion is denominated a motion for summary judgment or summary adjudication.
-In what should be the rare case in which leave of Court is sought, the parties shall file a joint noticed motion setting forth their respective positions on the existence of good cause for the filing of multiple motions. - 4.
+No more than one joint motion may be filed under Fed.
+R. Civ.
+P. 56 without leave of court, regardless of whether such motion is denominated a motion for summary judgment or summary adjudication.
+In the rare case in which leave of Court is sought, the parties shall file a joint noticed motion setting forth their respective positions on the existence of good cause for the filing of multiple motions.
+If multiple motions for summary adjudication are filed by the same party without leave of court, the first filed motion will be considered and the subsequent motion(s) will be stricken. - 4.
 Cross Motions on the Same Legal Issues are Highly Disfavored.
 The Court disfavors cross-motions that seek to adjudicate the same legal issues.
-If a non-moving party has a good faith belief that the undisputed material facts relied on by the moving party actually demonstrate that the opposing party is entitled to summary judgment on the same legal issue, the non-moving party should set forth its argument in its response to the moving party's argument and request summary judgment.
-Pursuant to Federal Rule of Civil Procedure 56(f), if appropriately based on undisputed facts and controlling principles of law, the Court may grant summary judgment for the non-moving party or sua sponte enter summary judgment in favor of the non-moving party.
+If a nonmoving party has a good faith belief that the undisputed material facts relied on by the moving party actually demonstrate that the opposing party is entitled to summary judgment on the same legal issue, the non-moving party should set forth its argument in its response to the moving party's argument and request summary judgment.
+Pursuant to Fed.
+R. Civ.
+P. P. 56(f), if appropriate based on undisputed facts and controlling principles of law, the Court may grant summary judgment for the non-moving party or sua sponte enter summary judgment in favor of the non-moving party.
 If each party is seeking to move for summary judgment on different claims or defenses, each party should meet and confer and follow the same procedures set forth in this Order.